rohitpaul23/sentiment_movie_reviews/README.md

-# sentiment_movie_reviews
-Sentiment Analysis of Movie Reviews
+# Sentiment Analysis of Movie Reviews

 Problem Statement: Apply the TF-IDF technique to train ML models for sentiment analysis using data from the "Sentiment Analysis on Movie Reviews" Kaggle competition.